PowerDNS/pdnsapi/api_spec.md

 ##### Parameters:

 * `id`
-  Opaque zone id, assigned by the Server.
+  Opaque zone id (string), assigned by the Server.
 Do not interpret.
   Guaranteed to be safe for embedding in URLs.

 * `kind`